cpbotha/cpbotha.github.io/content/posts/2015-02-15-meepz97-i-haz-a-new-computar-machine.md

 > regardless of the angle you look at the drive from, it will still top the
 > charts.

 (My employer is still smarting a little bit from the cost angle however.
-I&#8217;ll work extra hard to compensate.)
+I’ll work extra hard to compensate.)

 ## Are you disappointed that having to encrypt the SSD will slow it down?

 Fortunately, this drive also has hardware-based full disc encryption built right in.
 A further major improvement over my previously favourite drives which also have hardware support for encryption, the Intel 520 SSDs, is that the Samsung 850 PRO supports the TCG Opal 2.0 standard for the configuration and unlocking of the drive encryption.

 In short, all data that touches the drive is transparently encrypted, at over 500 megabytes / second (!!).
 When the PC boots up, it asks me for my decryption password.
-If I get it right, the drive unlocks itself; if I don&#8217;t it does not.
-If anyone (I&#8217;m not paranoid, they really ARE out to get me!) gets access to my PC by whichever means, they will most probably not be able see one bit of my or my client&#8217;s data.
+If I get it right, the drive unlocks itself; if I don’t it does not.
+If anyone (I’m not paranoid, they really ARE out to get me!) gets access to my PC by whichever means, they will most probably not be able see one bit of my or my client’s data.

-If you&#8217;re interested, you can find much more detail about how this works, and I how I configured it using open source tools, in <a href="http://vxlabs.com/2015/02/11/use-the-hardware-based-full-disk-encryption-your-tcg-opal-ssd-with-msed/">this other post I wrote over at vxlabs.com</a>.
+If you’re interested, you can find much more detail about how this works, and I how I configured it using open source tools, in <a href="http://vxlabs.com/2015/02/11/use-the-hardware-based-full-disk-encryption-your-tcg-opal-ssd-with-msed/">this other post I wrote over at vxlabs.com</a>.

 ## Are you happy now?